 I may have taken a convoluted path to arriving at writing speculative fiction, but now that I have, I can’t believe I didn’t do this sooner because I’m having so much fun!

 Asking “what if” questions is an important part of engaging in scientific research, which is what I did for many years.
 After earning a Ph.D. in organic chemistry from the University of Illinois, I went to work for a large chemical company and spent twenty-five years engaged in research.
 In 2012, I earned a master’s degree in English from the University of West Florida (UWF), and I’ve been writing fiction, creative nonfiction, and poetry ever since.
 I teach classes in organic chemistry and writing for STEM majors as an Adjunct Instructor at UWF.
 When I’m not writing or teaching, I like to do artwork.
-I’m a member of Quayside Art Gallery in Pensacola, where I work two days a month.
+I was a member of Quayside Art Gallery in Pensacola until recently when I moved to New Mexico.